dsmolero/docker-compose-lamp/README.md

 #### Extensions

-By default following extensions are installed.
+The following extensions are installed:

 * mysqli
 * mbstring